 - Click Save

-Speedy Invoicing with “Items”
+2. Speedy Invoicing with “Items”

-When you’re invoicing in Xero, do you regularly enter lines with the same descriptions, prices, accounts and/or tax rates?
+Do you regularly enter lines with the same descriptions, prices, accounts and/or tax rates?
 You could reduce your invoicing time up to 75% by using inventory “Items”.

 In the Item column above, there is a drop-down box that allows you to create a new Item or select an item created earlier.
 It’s also a search box, so just start typing the Item code or name.